-Own a fine handcrafted Himalayan cashmere blanket throw, a real pashmina scarf or wrap, woven from the softest Chyangra Pashmina of the Himalayas.
+Own a fine Himalayan ethically hand woven cashmere blanket or throw, a real pashmina scarf or wrap, woven from the softest Chyangra Pashmina of the Himalayas.

 Curated in Petaluma, California